chrisking/personalizedemo/readme.md

 1. `Personalize_BuildCampaign.ipynb`  - Guides you through building your first campaign and recommendation algorithm.
 2. `View_Campaign_And_Interactions.ipynb` - Showcase how to generate a recommendation and how to modify it with real time intent.
+3. `Cleanup.ipynb` - Deletes anything that was created so you are not charged for additional resources.

 ## Getting Started with Amazon Personalize.